The table of contents be found here.

 Cochiti Canyon.
 35 45.999N 106 25.150W

 The canyon is rimmed with Bandelier Tuff, but the slopes and wild terrain in the bottom of the canyon are Paliza Canyon Formation volcaniclastics.
-A thin ash bed in the canyon wall, just visible halfway down the slope to the left, has been dated at 9.5 million years old.
+A thin ash bed in the canyon wall, just visible halfway down the slope to the left, has been dated at 9.5 million years old, indistinguishable from the dacite vent we saw earlier in the San Miguel Mountains..
 You can see that the terrain over which the Bandelier Tuff erupted was heavily eroded and quite irregular.
 The upper part of the modern canyon, to the right, coincides with a paleocanyon that was later filled with a great thickness of Otowi Member, Bandelier Tuff.

 The next picture shows Tshirege Member, Bandelier Tuff, to the right, sitting directly on a topographic high of the Paliza Canyon Formation volcaniclastics beds.